 Supplementing your dog’s diet is a great way to ensure they are taking in enough essential vitamins, minerals, and fatty acids to keep their joints healthy.
-Our best-selling Joint Care Chews are perfect for dogs of all sizes, helping to keep their joints in tip-top condition.
-Packed with powerful ingredients such as Glucosamine and Green Lipped Mussels, these chews can support your dog’s joint health at any age - plus, they’re super tasty!
+A joint specific supplement or feed containing ingredients such as glucosamine and chondroitin would be ideal!

 Just like us humans, arthritis and other joint conditions can worsen if your pup is not using them enough.
 When your dog is in pain, hurting whenever they move, your dog will stop exercising, avoiding anything that will cause them pain.
-But, unfortunately, this lack of movement and physical activity will lead to their joints stiffening and their muscles becoming weaker - causing more pain and discomfort...
+But, unfortunately, this lack of movement and physical activity will lead to their joints stiffening and their muscles becoming weaker - causing more pain and discomfort…

 Not to mention that they will also end up gaining weight, due to this lack of exercise, leading to more pressure on the joints - it’s a vicious circle for your poor pup.

 Exercise is extremely important, even if they begin to suffer from discomfort and joint pain.
 If they struggle to walk you can organise hydrotherapy sessions instead for your pup.
 Physiotherapy is also becoming very popular in dogs due to the same evidence-based results that there are in humans!
-The more they move, it’ll boost blood circulation, pumping natural lubrication to the needed, vulnerable areas – so making sure your pup continues with gentle movement and exercise can keep joints limber and flexible.
+The more they move, the more blood will be circulating in the joints, pumping natural lubrication to the needed, vulnerable areas – so making sure your pup continues with gentle movement and exercise can keep their joints limber and flexible.

 Severe joint issues can occur at any time in your pet’s life, but it is most commonly seen as they get older.
-However, a lot of joint difficulties can develop as a result of injury; jumping too high, running too fast, taking a fall while their joints are still growing.
+However, a lot of joint difficulties can develop as a result of injury; jumping too high, running too fast, taking a fall or over-exercising puppies while their joints are still growing.
 If they sustain an injury in their younger years, it can sometimes cause problems later on in life, even if they make a full recovery.
-Particularly when they are a puppy, your dog can get excited, running around like crazy -the zoomies!
+Particularly when they are a puppy, your dog can get excited, running around like crazy - the zoomies!
 If they sustain an injury while ‘going crazy’, it can sometimes cause problems.

-Make sure that, if your dog is still young, you prevent them from over-exerting themselves, limit the lengths of walks and provide them with lots of other fun options and games.
+Make sure that, if your dog is still a developing puppy, you prevent them from over-exerting themselves, limit the lengths of walks and provide them with lots of other fun options and games.
 Make sure there aren’t any high platforms for them to jump off, and encourage many different types of exercises, such as up-hill walking, swimming and stretching to retrieve balls and treats.